margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * know the Truth

-"...you shall know the truth,a nd the truth shall make you free"
+"...you shall know the truth, and the truth shall make you free"

 * the Lord will save his people everywhere

-"Thus saith the Lord of hosts; Behold, I wills ave my people from the east country, and from the west country;"
+"Thus saith the Lord of hosts; Behold, I will save my people from the east country, and from the west country;"

 * I will be their God

-"...I will be their God, int ruth and in righteousness"
+"...I will be their God, in truth and in righteousness"

 * God's people shall not hunger or thirst